Chart Color Schemes

 Dynnyrne is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dynnyrne has a high cultural diversity, with 38.6% of its population born overseas and 35.1% speaking a language other than English at home.
-The predominant religion is Christianity, comprising 26.6% of Dynnyrne's population.
-Notably, Judaism is overrepresented in Dynnyrne compared to Greater Hobart, with 0.3% versus 0.2%.
+Dynnyrne has a high level of cultural diversity, with 38.6% of its population born overseas and 35.1% speaking a language other than English at home.
+Christianity is the predominant religion in Dynnyrne, making up 26.6% of the population.
+Notably, Judaism comprises 0.3% of Dynnyrne's population, which is higher than the Greater Hobart average of 0.1%.

 Frequently Asked Questions - Diversity